Skip to main content

 Verification may be used to establish trust between devices, users, and releases.
 Verification workflows may support:

-• Device trust establishment.
+• Device Trust establishment.

-• Contact or device verification where supported.
+• Contact or device verification.

 • Multi-device enrollment.